Schema migration: Risks and benefits

 For these reasons, the migration process needs a high level of discipline, thorough testing and a sound backup strategy.

 Migration strategies

 In the steady state, one version of an application only understands one version of a schema.
 So the most basic strategy is to shut down the application, execute the schema migration, and then start the newer version of the application.
 While simple, this strategy causes a downtime.
-Depending on the criticality of the system and its usage patterns, downtimes of various durations may be tolerated, but in some cases none may be tolerated at all.
+Depending on the criticality of the system and its usage patterns, downtimes of various duration may be tolerated, but in some cases none may be tolerated at all.
 In those cases, one of the following zero-downtime strategies may be used.

 Dual writing

 These are the general steps of dual writing (also called double writing):